Florida High School Age Limits and Graduation Requirements | 2025

 Your Action Plan

-Whether you’re 14 planning ahead, 19 worried about eligibility, or a parent navigating this system:
+Whether you’re 14 planning, 19 worried about eligibility, or a parent navigating this system:

 1. Audit your credit progress: Request detailed credit audits from student services